samuel-lucas6/ChaCha20-BLAKE3/README.md

 ```

 ### XChaCha20-BLAKE3-SIV
-⚠️**WARNING: A new key should be used for each message.
-Otherwise, you should include at least 16 bytes of unique, random data as part of the additional data to ensure semantic security.**
+⚠️**WARNING: Never reuse a key.
+As a precaution, you can use at least 16 bytes of unique, random data as part of the additional data to act as a nonce.**
 ```c#
 const string filePath = "C:\\Users\\samuel-lucas6\\Pictures\\test.jpg";
 const int keyLength = 64;